fjpreche/ElbowSig/README.md

 It provides a unified framework to compute an **inertia-like heterogeneity measure** and assess the **statistical significance** of the “elbow” (change in slope) using permutation testing.

-The implementation supports multiple clustering algorithms:
+The implementation supports multiple popular clustering algorithms:
 - **K-Means**
 - **Agglomerative Clustering**
 - **Fuzzy C-Means (FCM)**
 - **Gaussian Mixture Models (GMM)**

+Other algorithms can be implemented by the user defining an appropriate function to calculate the heterogeneity of a clustering.

 ---